mauriciopoppe/blog/site/content/notes/mathematics/number-theory/erathostenes-sieve.md

 ### Definition

-An algorithm to find prime numbers up to a number $n$
+This algorithm finds prime numbers up to a number $n$.

 ### Algorithm description

-Using a boolean vector of size $n$ iteratively mark all the multiples of nonvisited positions as not primes
+Using a boolean vector of size $n$, iteratively mark all the multiples of non-visited positions as non-primes.

 ### Implementation